 Outside of your products, the most important asset to your coffee shop is your employees.
 Baristas are the face of your brand and can be a differentiator in your business.
 In addition to providing customer service training, you also need to make sure your employees can answer general coffee questions and are able to make any type of drink and variation on your menu.

 Developing a comfortable atmosphere

 The best way to keep customers in your store is to create a relaxing environment.
 This might include a music playlist that isn’t too loud or distracting, comfortable furniture and appropriate lightning and temperature.
 Small adjustments to your ambiance can induce different reactions in customers.
-For instance, red colors are shown to increase blood pressure, while blue or green colors are calming and relaxing.
+For instance, red colours are shown to increase blood pressure, while blue or green colours are calming and relaxing.